johnpeterman72/cursor_memory_riper_framework/start-phase-framework.md

 - [ ] Initial tasks documented in progress.md
 - [ ] .cursorrules file created with initial patterns

-Once all items are checked, transition to the RIPER workflow.
+Once all items are checked, transition to the RIPER workflow by informing the user by displaying "START PHASE HAS BEEN SUCCESSFUL."
+Then tell the User they must type the "ENTER RESEARCH MODE" command to move into the research mode of the Riper workflow